7 Iconic Whitby Streets from the Past That You Must Visit

 West Cliff is a popular accommodation district for visitors to Whitby; hotels, cottages for rent and guest houses.
 Few visitors to Whitby are more famous than Bram Stoker who came here in the late 19th Century and stayed in Royal Crescent.
 He was inspired by the sight of Whitby Abbey to write the Dracula novel in which Dracula lands as a black dog from a shipwreck off the Whitby Coast.
 The Dracula Society still visits Whitby twice a year, dressing in period costume and wandering its streets.

-Enjoy a fantastic sea view at The Riviera bed and breakfast – just around the corner from Royal Crescent.
+Enjoy a fantastic sea view at The Riviera Bed And Breakfast – just around the corner from Royal Crescent.

 Homes that formerly belonged to Whitby’s fishing community are found close to the beach on the east side of Whitby below the Abbey and a short walk to the Pier.
 The streets are cobbled as they were when the houses were first built but they have been modernised and refurbished to become popular accommodation for families visiting Whitby.
+The world-famous Fortunes Kippers is located here, the divine aromas from the smokehouse still waft through the streets each morning.

 Looking for a holiday cottage on Henrietta Street?
 Try one of these Shoreline Cottages